bcmichael/RNMR-Docs/docs/command/full_command.md

 Category: Blocked Records

-Format: `ALLB` rec# ndim isize(1)...isize(ndim) ndimx
+Format: `ALLB` rec# ndim isize(1)...isize(ndim) ndimx nsega

 Defaults: 0 2 64 ...
 64 1

 Description:
 `ALLB` allocates a blocked record for 2D to 4D records.
 By allocating multidimensional records in advance, the user is assured that there will be adequate disk space to hold all the data to be acquired.
 Blocked records must be allocated using `ALLB`, `ALLCPY`, or `CPY` before data may be written into them.
 The parameter "rec#" is the record number to be allocated.
 If 0 is entered for this parameter or if the parameter is omitted form the command line, then RNMR will allocate the next available record and print out the record number as an informational message once the allocation is complete.
 When "rec#" is missing or 0, an error message (FNDTA ) NO AVAILABLE TITLE RECORD indicates that there are no more empty title records available to be allocated.
 If this message is encountered, the user should either delete one or more existing records in the current archive or create a new, empty  archive ($ CRTARC) before retrying the allocation.
 If "rec#" is specified and is not 0, the specified record must be empty (i.e. not previously allocated).
 Only records 5 through 200 may be allocated with `ALLB`; scratch records (numbers 1-4) may not be allocated.
 The parameter NDIM specifies the number of dimensions.
 NDIM may be chosen from 1 to 4.
 If NDIM is not specified on the command line, RNMR will prompt for it with a default value of 2.

 The parameters ISIZE(1), ISIZE(2), ISIZE(3), and ISIZE(4) give the number of points in dimensions 1 through 4,
 respectively.
 For a particular choice of NDIM, RNMR expects the user to supply NDIM arguments describing the size of